vivekrnv/sonic-buildimage/platform/mellanox/non-upstream-patches/README.md

   ```
   2. All the patches should be present in the same folder where series resides.
   3. Developers should make sure patches apply cleanly over the existing patches present in the src/sonic-linux-kernel .
-  4. Name of the tarball should match with the one specified under MLNX_PATCH_LOC
+  4. Name of the tarball should match with the one specified under EXTERNAL_KERNEL_PATCH_TAR

 #### Example
 ```